 While there’s no question that hospital buildings absolutely need to be well-lit at all times, the environmental impact is humongous.
 So, what can you do to solve this key piece of puzzle in hospital design?

 It’s simple – LED lighting.

 It’s sustainable.
 It’s affordable.
 It’s healthier than regular lighting.
 Basically, LED lighting will let you have your cake and eat it, too.
-Here’s why you need it.
+Here’s why you need LED lighting in hospitals:

 Every patient that comes seeking medical help is first visually evaluated.
 Many conditions treated in medical facilities can be diagnosed using visual inspection, therefore, seeing colors in their true form is very important in healthcare.